sgodwincs/ordered-multimap-rs/README.md

 ## Performance

-Preliminary benchmarks show that performance is quite decent but more will be required to state anything definitive.
+Basic benchmarks show that the performance of this crate is on par with that of the [multimap](https://crates.io/crates/multimap) crate which does not maintain insertion order.

 ## Features